- Things to Do

 I’ve run countless laps on this two-mile loop trail in the heart of Flagstaff, taking in the views of the San Francisco Peaks and getting lapped by elite athletes visiting for altitude training.
 Thankfully, Buffalo Park can also be enjoyed at a more leisurely pace, on foot or on bike.

-Flagstaff isn’t exactly teeming with sea life, but my daughter thinks the Koi pond in the Old Town Shops is an aquarium, so who am I to argue?
-Browse this eclectic collection of unique-to-Flagstaff stores and let the kids get mesmerized by the size of the fish.
+Flagstaff isn’t exactly overflowing with sea life, but my daughter believes the koi pond in the Old Town Shops is an aquarium, so who am I to argue?
+Browse this eclectic collection of unique-to-Flagstaff stores and let the little ones get mesmerized by the size of the fish in the pond.
 It’s a win-win.

 My Wednesday evenings in June and July are always reserved for Concerts in the Park.
 There is no event that’s more “Flagstaff.”
 Picture barefoot, face-painted kids hula-hooping to the sounds of a local band, while adults chill on picnic blankets and enjoy the beautiful summer weather in a City park.

 Flagstaff is a college town, home to more than 20,000 students at Northern Arizona University (NAU).
 Wandering campus or browsing the NAU Art Museum are completely free, and visitors can channel their inner Lumberjack spirit at events like Homecoming (October).

 We take the environment very seriously in Flagstaff, and Willow Bend is leading the way in educating future generations about protecting our resources.
 Do a self-guided tour of the surrounding gardens to see wildlife and wildflowers or check out the Science Saturday events.